There is no shortage of public speaking advice on the internet, in magazines and book stores today.

 In 2015 I wrote an article about what I had learned from Tony Robbins all those years ago to help me with my public speaking: ‘Presenting – 4 Tips you don’t hear about body language‘

 This is another great article by Carmine Gallo.

 It highlights yet another very important point I have written about extensively: ‘A Presentation & Public Speaking Phenomenon – I feel terrible but you can’t see it’

 He begins his article with:

 ‘First, the bad news.
 There are no shortcuts on the path to becoming an exceptional public-speaker.
 Now, the good news.
 Anyone who puts in the work can radically improve their communication skills.’

-This is an article about the significance of preparation and rehearsal which may sound like common sense yet is the very essence of mindful presenting.
+This is an article about the significance of preparation and rehearsal.
+This may sound like common sense, yet is the very essence of mindful presenting.

 At Mindful Presenter we believe that ‘A Presentation without Stories is a Lecture’.

 If you are looking for more helpful public speaking advice: